NLnetLabs/krill/README.md

 Publishers are entities who are allowed to publish content using this publication server, as described in RFC 8181.
-Typically publishers will be RPKI Certificate  Authorities, however we also include a 'pubc' binary that can act as a publisher, and that can synchronise any arbitrary directory with the publication server.
+Typically publishers will be RPKI Certificate  Authorities, however we also include a `pubc` binary that can act as a publisher, and that can synchronise any arbitrary directory with the publication server.